 When the system is turned on a current will pass through the wires to generate heat that will pass through the floor and evenly heat the surrounding area.
 The system is also connected to a sensor that sends information directly to a thermostat which allows you to have full control over the temperature in a room.

 Electric underfloor heating is a popular choice among many homeowners as it due to various options of installation and materials, it can be placed in small or awkward locations.

-There are various prices for electric underfloor heating as it depends a lot on the type of floor heating system you wish to have, for example roll-out underfloor heating mats start from £180 for a kit with 10 square metres.
+There are various prices for electric underfloor heating as it depends on a lot on the type of floor heating system you wish to have, for example, roll-out underfloor heating mats start from £180 for a kit with 10 square metres.

-Typically speaking a electric underfloor heating system will cost less to install in an existing room as it requires less space and is a lot less hassle to install when compared to a wet underfloor heating system.
-However an electric underfloor heating system will typically cost you more to run than a wet system.
+Typically speaking an electric underfloor heating system will cost less to install in an existing room as it requires less space and is a lot less hassle to install when compared to a wet underfloor heating system.
+However, an electric underfloor heating system will typically cost you more to run than a wet system.

 We also offer underfloor heating spares at great prices.